-We believe it is improper and inappropriate for any person associated with Sprinklr to engage in short-term or speculative transactions involving our securities.
-Our directors, officers and employees are, therefore, prohibited from engaging in short sales and buying or selling puts, calls, options or other derivative securities related to Sprinklr common stock.
+We believe that it is improper and inappropriate for any person associated with Sprinklr to engage in short-term or speculative transactions involving our securities.
+Our non-employee directors, executive officers and all other employees are, therefore, prohibited from engaging in short sales and buying or selling puts, calls, options or other derivative securities related to Sprinklr common stock.

-Our insider trading policy also prohibits our directors, officers and employees from purchasing any financial instruments (including prepaid variable forward contracts, equity swaps, collars and exchange funds) or otherwise engaging in transactions that are designed to or have the effect of hedging or offsetting any decrease in the market value of our securities, whether they are granted to such individual by Sprinklr as part of such person's compensation or otherwise held, directly or indirectly, by such individual.
+Our Insider Trading Policy also prohibits our non-employee directors, executive officers and all other employees from purchasing any financial instruments (including prepaid variable forward contracts, equity swaps, collars and exchange funds) or otherwise engaging in transactions that are designed to or have the effect of hedging or offsetting any decrease in the market value of our securities, whether they are granted to such individual by Sprinklr as part of such person's compensation or otherwise held, directly or indirectly, by such individual.

-In addition, our insider trading policy prohibits trading in derivative securities related to our common stock, which include publicly traded call and put options, engaging in short selling of our common stock, purchasing our common stock on margin or holding it in a margin account and pledging our securities as collateral for a loan.
+In addition, our Insider Trading Policy prohibits purchasing our common stock on margin or holding it in a margin account and pledging our securities as collateral for a loan.